Dr. Wendy Dahl

 Phone: 352-392-1991 Extension 224

 Dr. Wendy Dahl is an Assistant Professor in the Food Science and Human Nutrition Department at the University of Florida, Gainesville, USA.
 Dr. Dahl was appointed Adjunct Professor in the Division of Nutrition and Dietetics in 2005.
 As an Adjunct Professor, she collaborates with faculty in research, and serves on graduate student committees.
 She is a past member of the University of Saskatchewan's Behavioural Research Ethics Committee.
 Dr. Dahl is a member of the Editorial Board of the Canadian Journal of Dietetic Research and Practice and serves a reviewer for a number of nutrition journals such as the Journal of the American Dietetic Association, Clinical Nutrition, and Nutrition.

 Dr. Dahl's current research interests include the role of dietary and functional fiber in medical nutrition therapy, and food and nutrition issues of the frail elderly.

 Hill JE, Fernando WMU, Zello GA, Tyler RT, Dahl WJ, Van Kessel AG.
 2010.
-Application of cpn60 universal primer cocktail alleviates the "missing bifidobacteria" problem in metagenomic characterization of fecal microbiota.
-Applied and Environmental Microbiology, 76 (13), 4550-4552.
+Improvement of the representation of bifidobacteria in fecal microbiota metagenomic libraries by application of the cpn60 universal primer cocktail.
+Appl Environ Microbiol, 76 (13), 4550–4552.

 Haskey N, Dahl WJ.
 2009.
 Synbiotic therapy improves quality of life and reduces symptoms in pediatric ulcerative colitis.
-Infant, Child, & Adolescent Nutrition.
-1(2) 88-93.
+Infant, Child and Adolescent Nutrition, 1(2), 88-93.